freest-lang/freest-lang.github.io/getting started/parallel-concurrent.md

 ## It's not a spoon, it's a `fork`
-As a language dedicated to communication and concurrency, FreeST provides the `fork` function to
-    execute functions in parallel, i.e. in another thread.
+As a language dedicated to communication and concurrency, FreeST provides the `fork` function to execute code in parallel, i.e. in another thread.
 ```freest
 fork : forall a:*T . (() 1-> a) -> ()
 ```

-A program always has one thread, the **main** thread.
-Program execution always ends when the main
-    thread end, no matter how many running threads are there.
+A program has at least one thread, the **main** thread.
+Program execution always ends when the main thread ends, no matter how many running threads are there.